returningsam/grainOverlay.js/README.md

 <img title="Size Limit logo" src="./preview.gif">

 Current functions:
-- Add grain to an element
+- Add grain to an element.
 - Randomize grain in existing grain element.

 ## How

 This tool adds a grain overlay to any element by:
-1. Creating an HTML canvas element
+1. Creating an HTML canvas element.
 2. Placing the canvas into the specified parent element.
-Canvas element has absolute position, and a high zIndex to allow it to fully cover the parent element.
+The canvas element has absolute position, and a high zIndex to allow it to fully cover the parent element.
 3. Randomizes the [image data](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) of the canvas to create real grain.
 4. Canvas elements can be passed back to the tool to re-randomize the grain.